COMP0016-IR-Noisy-documents/app_api/README.md

 This microservice is the api of the project Information retrival from the noisy documents

 ## Setup
+### Dependency
+these are the main dependencies used in the project
+- elasticsearch
+- flask
+- flask_migrate
+- Flask-SQLAlchemy
+- Flask-Cors
+- gunicorn
+- pandas
+- pytest
+- pyjwt
+- python-dotenv
+- requests
+- requests-futures

 ### Clone repository and initialise submodules
 This repository contains the X5GON_content_metadata_dataset repository as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 To automatically initialise the submodule, use the following command to clone this repository:
 ```